- > What does Time Machine do?

 - Click on Options

 - Click on + and locate any files and folders you want to leave out of the backup.
 If you have iTunes Match, for example, you could choose not to back up your music library because it will already be backed up in Apple's iCloud.
-Similarly if you have iCloud Photo Library the photos on your Mac should also be backed up to the cloud.

 The first time you back up using Time Machine, expect it to take some time.
 Time Machine copies nearly all of the data on your Mac.
 At least you can keep using your Mac while Time Machine works in the background to back up your data.